Watermark Art Center is currently accepting submissions in all media for the upcoming exhibit, Nibikaang – From the Water.

 Anishinaabe Studio Artist Hillary Kempenich utilizes her work, cultural upbringing and knowledge to educate, inspire conversation, and create bridges.
 Raised on the Turtle Mountain Band of Chippewa Reservation, now resides in Grand Forks, North Dakota.
 Kempenich is an artist, freedom worker and culture bearer who advocates for better arts, educational, healthcare and cultural standards.

 Hillary Kempenich is fluent in many mediums with a collaborative style influenced by her independent spirit as a creative woman and her deep connection to her heritage of Anishinaabe, Cree, Assiniboine, Dakota ancestral roots.
-Kempenich comes from a family of strong artist abilities, of which are strong influences within her work.
+Kempenich comes from a family of strong artist abilities, of which are significant influences within her work.
 While holding on to the ties to the Turtle Mountains, Kempenich works on developing her trades with her own personal style.